-Percentage of near-retiree households1 by income quintile,2 2019
+Percentage of near-retiree households by income quintile, 2022

-Near-retiree households are those with a head of household aged 55 to 64, and a working head of household or working spouse.
+Near-retiree households are those with a household reference person aged 55 to 64, and a working household reference person or working spouse.

-2 Income is household income before taxes in 2018.
+Income is household income before taxes in 2021.

-3 Households currently receiving DB plan benefits and households with the promise of future DB plan benefits, whether from private-sector or government employers, are counted in this category.
+Households currently receiving DB plan benefits and households with the promise of future DB plan benefits, whether from privatesector or government employers, are counted in this category.

 In this figure, retirement assets include DC plan assets (401(k), 403(b), 457, thrift, and other DC plans), whether from private-sector or government employers, and IRAs (traditional, Roth, SEP, SAR-SEP, and SIMPLE).

-Source: Investment Company Institute tabulations of the 2019 Federal Reserve Board Survey of Consumer Finances
+Source: Investment Company Institute tabulations of the 2022 Federal Reserve Board Survey of Consumer Finances